tock/tockloader/README.md

 Set the name of the board to use with a local binary file instead of hardware.

+#### `tockloader unset-local-board`

+Remove the board to use with a local binary file instead of hardware.

 #### `tockloader tbf tlv add|modify|delete [TLVNAME]`

 Interact with TLV structures within a TBF.